rivalsxninjax1/bike-price-predictor-linear-regression/README.md

-this is the simple program predicting the price of the bike using different factors or independent variables using the linear regression of machine learning
+this is the simple program predicting the price of the bike using different factors or independent variables(multiple variables) using the linear regression of machine learning